 What if the treatment doesn't work?

-These treatments, together with your prevention measures, will clear up most cases of otitis externa.
+These otitis externa and ear infection treatments, together with your prevention measures, will clear up most cases.
 However, your doctor or nurse may consider a few other measures if it still continues.

 Some people develop an allergy or sensitivity to the ear drops used for otitis externa.
 You can be allergic to the antibiotic or to the preservative.
 The itch and discharge may then become worse when you use the drops, rather than better.
 If this is suspected then a change to an ear drop low in preservatives may be advised and sometimes a steroid-only ear drop may be tried.